 Overview

-Pettigo (also spelt Pettigoe) is a small border village perched on the Termon River, which marks the line between the Republic of Ireland’s County Donegal and County Fermanagh in Northern Ireland.
-The village is split into two administrative parts – the Republic side contains Main Street, Mill Street and Station Street, while the Northern side is locally known as ‘High Street’ and officially as Tullyhommon.
-At the heart of the settlement lies The Diamond, a traditional village green that anchors cafés, the post office and the community‑run Termon Complex.
+Pettigo (also spelt Pettigoe) is a unique border village bisected by the Termon River, which marks the boundary between the Republic of Ireland’s County Donegal and County Fermanagh in Northern Ireland.
+The village is split into two distinct jurisdictions.
+The southern portion, located in the Republic of Ireland, contains Main Street, Mill Street, and Station Street, which meet at the central village green known as The Diamond.
+The northern portion, situated in County Fermanagh, is officially the townland of Tullyhommon but is known locally as “High Street” due to its elevated position overlooking the rest of the settlement.

 History